Why I Wrote The Human Factor (And Why It Needed to Evolve)

 Rust is beautiful.
 Rust is the color of timelessness.

-This thought was presented by Professor Elizabeth Phelps, a professor of psychology and neuroscience at NY University.
-She was quoted in a 2017 Scientific American article, “Why Do Our Memories Change?, by Senior Editor Mark Fischetti”.
+Professor Elizabeth Phelps, a professor of psychology and neuroscience at NY University, presented this thought.
+Senior Editor Mark Fischetti quoted her in a 2017 Scientific American article, “Why Do Our Memories Change? "

 Professor Phelps said, “Our memories can change because they become vulnerable each time we revisit them.
 When we first lay down a memory, it takes the brain a little while to solidly store the information—consolidation.
 And every time we subsequently recall that memory, it has to go through a new storage process—another slight delay for another consolidation.”